 You have lost a loved one

-Wendy Wale the College Chaplain, is experienced in supporting people who have lost loved ones - please do drop in to see her.
+The College Chaplain, is experienced in supporting people who have lost loved ones - please do drop in to see them.

-She would welcome you to light a candle in the ante-chapel as a gesture of remembrance, an act which can be meaningful for people of any faith or none.
+You are welcome to light a candle in the ante-chapel as a gesture of remembrance, an act which can be meaningful for people of any faith or none.

 The Loss Foundation run a group in conjunction with Student Minds, where you can spend time with other students who have experienced loss.